On polynomial representations of finite groups: Realization of -characters

-\section{Realization of characters}
+\section{Realization of $\mathcal{P}$-characters}

-By the definition equations of irreducible representations of the partition algebra $k\mathcal{P}$, we determine the affine variety of the definition equations of characters.
-Then orthogonal relations of these characters are derived from the representation matrix and its inverse matrix.
-Based on the definition equations and the orthogonal relations, we give the formula for $e_i\chi_i(1)$ of the characters and prove that $e_i\chi_i(1)$ is the multiplicity of a linear factor in $\Theta_G(x)$ in case that $x_A=x_B$ whenever $A$ and $B$ belong to the same partition class of $\mathcal{P}$.
+In this section, we will determine the character variety by the representation variety of the correponding algebra of the good partition.
+Then orthogonal relations of these characters are derived from the representation matrix and its invertible matrix.
+Based on the definition equations and the orthogonal relations, we will give the formula for $m_i$ of the characters and prove that $m_i$ is the multiplicity of a linear factor in $\Theta_G(x)$ in case that $x_A=x_B$ whenever $A$ and $B$ belong to the same partition class of $\mathcal{P}$.